 MYP began with a small volunteer staff and even smaller budget in 2007, producing a musical version of the classic fairytale, The Princess and the Pea.
 Approximately 40 students in grades second through ninth produced the musical for an audience of 600 family and community members.
 Eight productions later, our camp has grown tremendously not only in number of participants, but also in reach and scope.
-In 2016, MYP produced Peter Pan Jr. with 198 students participating and nearly over 2,000 audience members enjoying four productions!
+In 2017, MYP produced Honk Jr. with 148 students participating and nearly 2,000 audience members enjoying four productions!

 The Philosophy of MYP